Baton Rouge Criminal Defense Attorney

 - Probation for the full length of any suspended sentence, plus home incarceration for a minimum of six months.

 It goes without saying that homicide charges are some of the most serious criminal charges you can face.
-When dealing with something like a murder charge, it’s important to remember that every defendant is entitled to the full guidance of criminal defense lawyers, and that as citizens of the United States, you still have fundamental rights which must be observed and protected.
+When dealing with something like a murder charge, it’s important to remember that every defendant is entitled to the full guidance of criminal defense lawyers and that, as citizens of the United States, you still have fundamental rights that must be observed and protected.
+Our Baton Rouge homicide lawyers can help.

 Louisiana recognizes two distinct murder charges: first and second degree.
 Though they both involve the intentional ending of another person’s life, first degree murder is premeditated, while second degree murder is not.